The David Carliner Public Interest Award

 “David Carliner was a tremendous advocate for human rights.
 He was ahead of his time and met incredible resistance for the work he did.
 We have all benefitted from his courageous work.” – Cathleen Caron, 2010 recipient of the Award

-The American Constitution Society’s David Carliner Public Interest Award was established in memory of one of the great public interest lawyers of the 20th Century, David Carliner (1918-2007), a champion of justice in his native Washington, D.C. and on the national stage.
+The David Carliner Public Interest Award was established in memory of one of the great public interest lawyers of the 20th Century, David Carliner (1918-2007), a champion of justice in his native Washington, D.C. and on the national stage.
 A tireless, innovative litigator, he also played a leading role in building institutions devoted to protecting civil and human rights and combating injustice on a systemic basis.
-A pioneering immigration lawyer, an ardent foe of Jim Crow, and a leading champion of full political rights for citizens of the District of Columbia, he also was the founding chair of the American Civil Liberties Union-National Capital Area and the International Human Rights Law Group (now GlobalRights).
-For more information on David Carliner click here.

 The Award consists of:

-- A cash prize of $10,000 to one recipient each year plus transportation and lodging, in full, to the ACS National Convention in Washington, DC to accept the Award in person.
+- A cash prize of $10,000 plus transportation and lodging, in full, to one recipient, to the ACS National Convention in Washington, DC to accept the award in person.